pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 Herzog’s concept of aesthetic truth.
 Which is something behiond the actuality and the factual description of the event, it is its manipulation to represent a higher truth of the moment to shade light on elements that would other wise be missed ([Herzog Cronin  2002, p.238](http://books.google.co.uk/books?id=ydN_2oj8M0wC&dq=Herzog+%26+Cronin&hl=en&sa=X&ei=x1haU73sK-ic0QXB7YHYDA&redir_esc=y))

-</span><!--[if supportFields]><span lang=EN-US><span style='mso-element:field-end'></span></span><![endif]--><span lang="EN-US"> </span></span></div><div class="MsoNormal"><span style="font-family: inherit;"><span lang="EN-US">

 in his words:

 >So for me, the boundary between fiction and 'documentary' simply does not exist; they are all just films.
 Both take 'facts', characters, stories and play with them in the same kind of way.
 I actually consider Fitzcarraldo my best 'documentary'.
 So I fight against cinema verite because it reaches only the most banal level of understanding of everything around us.
 I know that by making a clear distinction between 'fact' and 'truth' in my films, I am able to penetrate into a deeper stratum of truth most films do not even notice.
 The deep inner truth inherent in cinema can be discovered only by not being bureaucratically, politically and mathematically correct.
 In other words, I start to invent and play with the 'facts' as we know them.
 Through invention, through imagination, through fabrication, I become more truthful than the little bureau- crats.
-This is an idea that will become clearer when we discuss some of the later films like Bells from the Deep and Lessons of Darkness.  - [Herzog Cronin 2002, p.240](http://books.google.co.uk/books?id=ydN_2oj8M0wC&dq=Herzog+%26+Cronin&hl=en&sa=X&ei=x1haU73sK-ic0QXB7YHYDA&redir_esc=y))
+This is an idea that will become clearer when we discuss some of the later films like Bells from the Deep and Lessons of Darkness.  - [Herzog Cronin 2002, p.240](http://books.google.co.uk/books?id=ydN_2oj8M0wC&dq=Herzog+%26+Cronin&hl=en&sa=X&ei=x1haU73sK-ic0QXB7YHYDA&redir_esc=y)

 Talking about "[little dieter’s needs to fly](http://en.wikipedia.org/wiki/Little_Dieter_Needs_to_Fly)" ([Herzog 2007](http://books.google.co.uk/books?id=gQg7AAAAQBAJ&lpg=PP1&dq=The%20Cinema%20of%20Werner%20Herzog%3A%20Aesthetic%20Ecstasy%20and%20Truth&pg=PP1#v=onepage&q=The%20Cinema%20of%20Werner%20Herzog:%20Aesthetic%20Ecstasy%20and%20Truth&f=false))